UPDATE: The table below contains historical RRO rates from Natural Gas. The RRO is now named ROLR – click here to better understand the update.

 Will the natural gas price cap protect my natural gas bills from rising this winter?

-In the 2022 Alberta provincial budget, it was announced that there would be natural gas consumer price protection for consumers using less than 2500 GJ annually that will come into play if gas companies charge rates above $6.50/GJ between October 2022 and March 2023.
-The natural gas consumer price consumption comes in the form of a rebate called The Energy Affordability Program.
+In the 2022 Alberta provincial budget, it was announced that there would be natural gas consumer price protection for consumers using less than 2500 GJ annually.
+Eligible consumers will receive automatic rebates if the regulated monthly natural gas rate charged by one of the province’s regulated utility providers goes above $6.50/GJ.

-However, it’s difficult to forecast if this price protection will activate over the course of the next year – based on 2021, natural gas market prices peaked at $4.87/GJ, while the highest regulated rate price (RRO) was $5.328/GJ.
+However, it’s difficult to forecast if this price protection will be effective in the coming years.
+Based on 2021, natural gas market prices peaked at $4.87/GJ, while the highest regulated rate price (RRO – now ROLR) recorded was $6.426/GJ In January 2023.

 A week later, the provincial government also announced an electricity rebate.